API Testing Approaches and Tools: Postman, Rest Assured, JMeter, and more

 How to go about testing the API

-API testing is performed by submitting requests to the software using the application’s programming interface of the application and then checking if it returns the expected data.
+API testing is performed by submitting requests to the software through the API and then checking if it returns the expected data.
 When automated, API testing can be easily performed on a regular basis.
-Its main advantage is speed – less lag time between development and QA, less time spent on debugging in production.
+The main advantage of automation is speed – less lag time between development and QA and less time spent on debugging in production.

 QA engineers perform automated API testing using a testing tool that drives the API.
 We will discuss the most popular solutions in the next section.